WojciechMatuszewski/programming-notes/web/events.md

 Despite me clicking the element with text "Box 2", only 1 listener was fired and it was not the one registered on that element.
 This is behavior might seem like a bug, but as always, is pretty logical when you are aware how the DOM event system works.

+## Configuration of the `addEventListener` API

+It turns out the third parameter of the `addEventListener` function is overloaded.
+It can be either a boolean or an object.
+With the object passed as a third parameter, you can configure

+- capture
+- once
+- passive

+`capture` is for specifying the phase under which the listener will be registered.
+Talked about this in the second above.

+`once` means that the **event listener will automatically remove itself after the first time it fires**.
+This is soo useful, you do not have to keep the reference anymore.

+`passive` is for performance gains.
+Granted these are probably insignificant, but, nevertheless you can specify those.
+With `passive` you tell the browser that you will not use `event.preventDefault`, in return you get those aforementioned performance optimizations.